apakhbari/backstage/core-components/1-1-software-catalog/README.md

 - It is worth noting here that the processing does not lead to deletion or unregistration of entities; it can only call new entities into existence or update entities that it has previously called into existence.
 More about that later.

-#### Stitching
+### Stitching
-- IMPORTANT: The stitching is currently a fixed process, that cannot be modified or extended.
+- **_IMPORTANT_**: The stitching is currently a fixed process, that cannot be modified or extended.
 This means that any modifications you want to make on the final result, has to happen during ingestion or processing.

 - Stitching finalizes the entity, by gathering all of the output from the previous steps and merging them into the final object which is what is visible from the catalog API.
 As the final entity itself gets updated, the stitcher makes sure that the search table gets refreshed accordingly as well.